cn0047/stash/ed/t.algorithms/array.md

 Is effective at exploiting bit-level parallelism in hardware to perform operations quickly.

-* `Circular buffer` (circular queue, cyclic buffer or ring buffer) -  is a data structure that uses a single, fixed-size buffer as if it were **connected end-to-end**.
+* `Circular buffer` (circular queue, cyclic buffer or ring buffer) -  is a data structure that uses a single, fixed-size buffer as if it were **end-to-end connected**.

 * Dynamic array (growable array, resizable array, dynamic table, mutable array, or array list) - is a **random access, variable-size** list data structure that allows elements to be added or removed.

 * `Hash table` (hash map) - is a data structure used to implement an associative array, a structure that can **map keys to values**.
 A hash table uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.
 The average cost for each lookup is independent of the number of elements stored in the table.
 Many hash table designs also allow arbitrary insertions and deletions of key-value pairs.